 This is what Rikolto works for.

 We reach our goals by building bridges between smallholder farmer organisations, companies, authorities and other actors across rural and urban areas.
-Together, we create innovative ways of accessing, distributing and producing nutritious, quality food, so no one is left behind.
+Together, we create innovative ways of producing, trading, distributing and accessing nutritious, quality food, so no one is left behind.

-Through our global network, we wish to inspire others to tackle with us the inter-related challenges of food insecurity, climate change, and economic inequality.
+Through our global network, we wish to inspire others to tackle with us the inter-related challenges of food insecurity, climate change, biodiversity loss, and economic inequality.

 Rikolto (formerly VECO/Vredeseilanden) is an international NGO with more than 50 years’ experience in partnering with farmer organisations and food chain stakeholders across Africa, Asia, Europe and Latin America.